Rules - KDPW_CCP

 When did the obligation to have an active account with an EU-based CCP come into force?

 EMIR 3.0 was published on 4 December 2024 in the Official Journal of the European Union.
 The date of entry into force of the provisions of the Regulation is 24 December 2024.
-The specific requirement to have an active account (clearing account) with an authorised EU-based CCP comes into effect 6 months after the entry into force of EMIR 3.0.
+The specific requirement to have an active account (clearing account) with an authorised EU-based CCP came into effect 6 months after the entry into force of EMIR 3.0.

 What exactly is an active account under EMIR 3.0?